-Possums are nocturnal Australian marsupials with fluffy tails, sharp claws for climbing, and large, luminous eyes perfectly adapted for life after dark.
-Their fur, soft and sleek, varies in colour from silvery grey to deep chocolate brown or black, depending on the species.
+Possums are nocturnal Australian marsupials with fluffy tails, sharp claws perfect for climbing, and large, luminous eyes well-suited for life after dark.
+Their fur is soft and sleek, with colours ranging from silvery grey to deep chocolate brown or black, depending on the species.

-Possums come in all sizes—from the minuscule pygmy possum, scarcely larger than a thumb at just 70mm (2.8 inches) long and weighing only 10g (0.35oz), to the impressive brushtail possum, which can stretch over a meter (3.3ft) and weigh up to 10kg (22lbs).
+Possums vary greatly in size—from the tiny pygmy possum, which is barely larger than a thumb (just 70mm or 2.8 inches long and weighing only 10g or 0.35oz), to the much larger brushtail possum, which can stretch over a meter (3.3ft) and weigh up to 10kg (22lbs).

-Possums are shy, solitary, territorial animals.
-They are generally not aggressive, preferring to stare down their opponent silently rather than get involved in serious altercations.
-However, they can be violent if provoked, clawing and biting their attacker.
+Possums are shy, solitary, and territorial animals.
+They are generally not aggressive, preferring to silently stare down their opponent rather than get involved in serious altercations.
+However, if provoked, they will fight back aggressively with claws and bites.

-Possums are marsupials and give birth to tiny, underdeveloped young that continue growing safely tucked inside the mother’s pouch—just like kangaroos and koalas.
-Possums have a lifespan of 5-8 years.
-While they may share a name, they are only distantly related to the opossums of the Americas.
+As marsupials, possums give birth to tiny, underdeveloped young that continue to grow inside the mother’s pouch—similar to kangaroos and koalas.
+They live for about 5-8 years.
+Although they share a name, Australian possums are only distantly related to the opossums found in the Americas.

-Australia is home to over 20 species of possums.
-Here are some of the most well-known:
+Australia is home to over 20 species of possums, each with its own unique traits and behaviours.
+Listed below are some of the most well-known Australian possum species.

 The pygmy possum feeds mainly on nectar and pollen, which it gathers with a brush-tipped tongue and fruit and insects.
 It is not very fast, but it is an excellent climber, using its prehensile tail to grip a branch while climbing or feeding.
 It nests in small tree holes, which it lines with shredded bark.
 It also nests in old birds' nests.